mayc2/FileStorageServer/README.md

 CLARIFICATIONS:

-(1) Your implementation must be properly synchronized.
-    More specifically, with multiple threads potentially
+(1) Synchronized. with multiple threads potentially
     accessing the same files, synchronization is required.
-    At a minimum, implement file-level synchronization;
-    here are the requirements:

     (a) There may be any number of threads reading the same file (via the READ command) at the same time